 Does the platform publish a yearly transparency report?

 Yes.
 Zoom released its first transparency report in late 2020.

 Does the platform alert users to requests for their data?

 A spokesperson reaching out on behalf of Zoom tells Freedom of the Press Foundation that they don't alert users to requests for their data.

 Are there any publicly documented cases of law enforcement requests for user data?

 We have not yet seen examples of unsealed court records involving law enforcement requests of Zoom content or metadata.
-We won't know how frequently such requests are honored or challenged by the company until the forthcoming release of its first transparency report.
+Zoom has, however, released the number of the requests they've recently received in their transparency report.
+Their 2020 transparency report offers some details on Chinese government requests.

-In a blog post the company has saif, "Zoom has never built a mechanism to decrypt live meetings for lawful intercept purposes, nor do we have means to insert our employees or others into meetings without being reflected in the participant list."
+In an April 2020 blog post the company has said, "Zoom has never built a mechanism to decrypt live meetings for lawful intercept purposes, nor do we have means to insert our employees or others into meetings without being reflected in the participant list."
 However, the company is clear in their documentation that they do have access to meeting metadata.
 Saved meeting content may also be vulnerable to legal request.

 Does the platform offer the ability to broadcast?

 Can I use this platform to host closed room meetings?